-Children with disabilities sometimes need and are entitled to special equipment and services to ensure that they have access to a free and appropriate education (FAPE).
+Children with disabilities sometimes need and are entitled to special equipment and services to ensure that they have access to a free and appropriate public education (FAPE).
 Learn more about equipment, funding, consultation and evaluation resources, implementation strategies, best practices and other services available.

 Assistive technology includes both devices and services.
 As defined in IDEA: